commons-teaching/group-dbgi/docs/mapp_project_00050/mapp_batch_00164/report/report.md

 Falcon tubes are reopened in the laboratory.
 Due to the drop in temperature, the leaves were broken.
 Therefore, we collected fragments of plant tissue to a weight of about 150 ug for every plant.
 Fragments were then placed in an Eppendorf and 1.5 mL of solvent (80% de méthanol, 20% d'eau et 0.2% d'acide formique) was added to it.
 To it, we added 2 or 3 metal spheres and then inserted the samples into the Retsch machine for 3 minutes to break the tissues into smaller fragments and extract metabolites.
 Thereafter, the samples were centrifuged to settle the solid particles. thus 1 mL of supernatant was taken and placed in special glass tubes.

 ### LCMS analysis
+Liquid chromatography followed by mass spectrometry analysis (LC-MS) was used to analyze the samples.
+It consists on a first part with the use of an ultra high-performance liquid chromatography (UPLC), a more sensitive and rapid version of HPLC.
+The molecules are then separated via a reverse-phase column according to their polarity.
+Then the samples are injected inside the mass spectrometer, where an MS/MS analysis is performed to obtain information about the metabolites present.
+The mass spectrometer used for this experiment is a Q-orbitrap.

 ## Results
 Concerning _Derris ellipctica_ we were unable to find features related to rotenone in the nodes network.